JohnOnSoftware/design.automation-csharp-revit.window.family.create/FamilyCreationPlugin/README.md

         }
 ```

-- Use different approaches to save the new created RFA file, add the following code to the constructor of class **DoubleHungWinCreation**:
+- Use different approaches to save the new created RFA file, add the following code to the constructor of class **DoubleHungWinCreation** to set the PathName:
 ```
         if (RuntimeValue.RunOnCloud)
         {